 Figure 3.
-The average (green line) and the individual (blue lines) traces for position (-23, 27), which is near the core of crystal B are shown in (a).
-The insert shows the average traces for positions 1 (blue) and 2 (red).
-The measured individual rise times for position 2 are shown in (b).
+Left: The average (green line) and the individual (blue lines) traces for interaction 2, position (-23, 27), which is near the core of crystal B. Right: The measured individual rise times for position 2.

 Table 1.
 Measured rise times in units of time clocks (10ns) for the average core signal registered for the two positions.